-This is part 2 of a series covering “Cities in the Year 2000”, a kids’ book on cities published in 1985.
-Click here for part 1.
+This is part 2 of a 6-part series covering “Cities in the Year 2000”, a kids’ book on cities published in 1985.
+Here are parts 1, 2, 3, 4, 5 and 6.
 I suggest reading on a desktop, as the screenshots of the pages should be large enough to read (hopefully).

 “Cities have changed more in the last 200 years than in the previous 5000.
 The first cities in Mesopotamia were tiny, with populations of 2000 or less… cities changed little until the Industrial Revolution”.